libgox/spring-cloud-go/README.md

 }
 ```

-To add the `spring_cloud_client` section to your README, you can introduce it as a feature of your `spring-cloud-go` library that allows for seamless HTTP client communication using service discovery.
-Here's a suggestion on how to structure this new section:

----

 ### Spring Cloud Client Setup

 The `spring_cloud_client` package in `spring-cloud-go` enables HTTP-based communication between services, leveraging Spring Cloud's service discovery mechanism.